Court rejects Trump-era EPA finding that weed killer safe

 “EPA’s ‘no cancer’ risk conclusion did not stand up to scrutiny,” she said.
 “The court agreed that EPA needed to ensure the safety of endangered species before greenlighting glyphosate.”

-While EPA has said it has not found evidence of cancer risk from glyphosate, the Biden administration has said it plans to revisit the issue.
-In 2015, the International Agency for Research on Cancer classified the chemical as “probably carcinogenic.”
+While EPA has said it has not found evidence of cancer risk f rom glyphosate, California and other states have listed it as a cancer risk and local governments across the country have restricted its use.
+In 2015, the World Health Organization’s International Agency for Research on Cancer classified the chemical as “probably carcinogenic.”

-Bayer announced last year it is removing glyphosate from the U.S. residential lawn and garden marketplace, effective as early as 2023.
+Bayer announced last year it is removing glyphosate from the U.S. residential lawn-and-garden marketplace, effective as early as 2023.

-A spokesperson for Bayer could not immediately be reached for comment.
-But the company argues in court that federal regulators have repeatedly determined its products are safe, and that lawsuits based on claims under state laws should be dismissed.
+Bayer said in a statement Friday night that EPA’s 2020 conclusion “was based on a rigorous assessment of the extensive body of science spanning more than 40 years.”
+The company believes that EPA “will continue to conclude, as it and other regulators have consistently concluded for more than four decades, that glyphosate-based herbicides can be used safely and are not carcinogenic,” the statement said.

 Last year, Bayer set aside $4.5 billion to deal with the claims that glyphosate causes non-Hodgkin’s lymphoma, a type of cancer.
 The company had previously taken a charge of nearly $10 billion for earlier rounds of litigation.